- Why do animals cause asthma symptoms?

 3. If you’re thinking about re-homing your pet

-Some people believe that ‘hypoallergenic’ pets including cats and dogs are safe for people with asthma.
-While it’s true that some animals produce many more allergens than others, all animals produce dander, urine and saliva that can also trigger asthma symptoms.
-This means that they can’t be classed as truly hypoallergenic.
+‘Hypoallergenic’ means something that’s ‘relatively unlikely to cause an allergic reaction’.
+Some people believe that some pets – including certain breeds of cats and dogs – are ‘hypoallergenic’and safe for people with asthma.
+“While it’s true that some animals produce many more allergens than others, all animals produce dander, plus urine and saliva that can also trigger asthma symptoms,” says Dr Whittamore.
+“Research shows that no animals can be classed as truly hypoallergenic.”

-Please be aware that birds can cause other respiratory conditions as well, so if you do spend a lot of time around birds in your working or home life and experience on-going symptoms, please speak to your doctor for more advice.
+Birds can cause other respiratory conditions as well, so if you do spend time around birds in your working or home life and you experience on-going symptoms, it’s a good idea to speak to your doctor for advice.

 Last updated March 2019